KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - `T(n) = 4n^2 - 2n + 2`, ignoring constants and slower growing terms results in the asymptotic analysis of the function results in T(n) grows at the _order of n^2_.

+### Concepts:

+- Big-O
+- Big Omega
+- Big Theta
+- Time Complexities

+## Big-Variants

+> Academia uses Big-O, Big Theta, and Big Omega, to describe run times.
+The industry's interpretation is of Big-O is closer to the concept of Big Theta, or determining the "tightest description of the runtime."

+#### Big-O

+- Big-O is used to determine the upper bounds time complexity, or _less than or equal to_.
+A given algorithm is _at least_ as fast as a given Big-O solution, or in other words, it cannot be any slower than what its Big-O resolves to.

+#### Big Omega

+- Big Omega is used to determine the lower bounds time complexity, or _It cannot be any faster than this_.

+#### Big Theta

+- Big Theta means both Big-O and Big Omega.
+In practice that means a solution is Big Theta if it's within the bounds of both Omega and Big-O.

 ## Time Complexities

 > Time complexity is what the concept of asymptotic runtime, or Big-O time, means.